Error: Contact form not found.

 Timeline from Consultation to Plan Confirmation

-Initial consultation and eligibility assessment takes 1-2 hours, followed by documentation gathering (1-2 weeks) and petition preparation (1-2 weeks).
-Filing activates automatic stay immediately.
+Timelines vary by court, case complexity, and how quickly documentation is provided.
+Filing may trigger the automatic stay depending on the circumstances.
 The creditors meeting occurs 30-45 days post-filing, with plan confirmation 60-90 days after filing, beginning the 3-5 year repayment period.

 Bankruptcy Success Summary: Is Chapter 13 Hard to Get Your Financial Fresh Start